hackware1993/Flutter_ConstraintLayout/README.md

 ## It is recommended to use ConstraintLayout at the top level.
 For moderately complex pages, 500 FPS performance is promised

+## If not necessary, try to be relative to the parent layout, so that you can define less id

 Warning:
 For layout performance considerations, constraints are always one-way, and there is no two child elements that directly or indirectly restrain each other.
 Each constraint should describe exactly